keycha1n/keycha1n/README.md

 # keycha1n project

-open-source tool for Raspberry Pi jailbreak dongle (keycha1n)
+open-source auto invoker for the checkra1n jailbreak (https://checkra.in)

 ## What is keycha1n?